Apidog Docs

 Environments: Choose the environments available in the online document.
 By default, no environment is selected.
 You can select multiple environments.
 The selected environments will be visible to readers in the documentation and can be used to send requests when using "Try it out".

-If you select the Cloud mock environment when creating the documentation, it's equivalent to enabling a simple sandbox environment for the readers of the documentation.
+If you select the Cloud mock environment when creating the documentation, you're providing readers with a simple sandbox environment to test APIs without affecting production systems.

 Document content: The document has two optional components: Base URL and Request samples.
 You can choose whether to display them in the document.